yingyuhsieh/Getting-and-Cleaning-Data/README.md

 Project Result:
 ---------------------
 Download [tidy data file - project-tidy.data.txt](https://dl.dropboxusercontent.com/u/5539463/mynotes/project-tidydata.txt) for *5.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.*
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.*  and its corresponding [code book](https://github.com/yingyuhsieh/Getting-and-Cleaning-Data/blob/master/CodeBook.md).